dwrobel/flatcam/README.md

 - Calibrate Tool - rearranged the GUI
 - in Geometry UI made sure that the Label that points to the Tool parameters show clearly that those parameters apply only for the selected tool
+- fixed an small issue in Object UI

 7.12.2019